michaelwest/michaelwest.github.io/posts/simplednd.md

 ## Motivation
 D&D provides a great framework for imaginative thinking.
 But its complex rules are intimidating for prospective players and even more so for prospective DMs.
 Even the [Basic Rules](https://www.dndbeyond.com/sources/basic-rules) have fifteen chapters and four appendices.
 The unofficial [Simple DND](https://simplednd.wordpress.com/) is shorter again, but still longer than necessary.
 This is a barrier for people with interesting narrative ideas from expressing those in a game.
 Complex rules also dramatically slow the pace of gameplay for inexperienced players, implying a greater time commitment.

 The goal here is to produce something at the complexity level of a moderate board game.
 It is focused on one-shot adventures rather than levelling up over time; it is also mainly focused on early characters, but could be extended for higher-level characters.
 There is an emphasis on encouraging role-playing through allowing DM and players discretion within a general framework, rather than strict enumeration of abilities, items and situations.
+In particular, the DM should aim to dynamically balance situations by varying difficulties, damage amounts, monster behaviour etc in order to keep the narrative flowing, rather than trying to achieve a perfect mathematical balance beforehand and then killing the characters in practice.
+Things shouldn't always be easy, of course.

 ## Player Characters
 ### Abilities